A General Framework for Importance Sampling with Markov Random Walks: Introduction

-Due to the complexity of such stochastic models, an analytical calculation of such probabilities is often unavailable, and one needs to apply simulation methods.\footnote{Simulation-based methods have been widely used in derivative pricing \citep{glasserman1999asymptotically,haugh2004pricing}, portfolio evaluation \citep{glasserman2002portfolio,haugh2006evaluating}.
-For a general review of the applications in financial engineering, see \cite{haugh2003duality,glasserman2004monte}.
-Applications in other domains include inventory planning and routing \citep{caceres2012combining}, and epidemiological analysis \citep{hamra2013markov}.} However, plain Monte Carlo methods are inefficient in computing small probabilities because the estimator’s variance gradually dominates its mean, and many repeated trials are needed to achieve acceptable accuracy.
-Consequently, importance sampling based on exponential tilting was proposed by \citet{siegmund1976importance} as a variance reduction technique in rare-event simulation for the case of independently and identically distributed (i.i.d.) random variables.\footnote{The idea of importance sampling appeared even earlier, e.g., in \citet{ulam1947statistical,kahn1951estimation}.} The basic idea is to sample under an alternative probability distribution by changing the probability measure; see, e.g., \cite{asmussen2007stochastic} for a comprehensive introduction.
+Due to the complexity of such stochastic models, analytical calculations of such probabilities are often unavailable, and one needs to apply simulation methods.\footnote{Simulation-based methods are widely used in derivative pricing \citep{glasserman1999asymptotically,haugh2004pricing}, portfolio evaluation \citep{glasserman2002portfolio,haugh2006evaluating}.
+For a review of the applications in financial engineering, see \cite{haugh2003duality,glasserman2004monte}.
+Applications in other fields include inventory planning and routing \citep{caceres2012combining}, and epidemiology \citep{hamra2013markov}.} Whereas, plain Monte Carlo methods are inefficient in computing small probabilities because the estimator’s variance gradually dominates its mean, and many repeated trials are needed to achieve acceptable accuracy.
+Consequently, importance sampling based on exponential tilting was proposed by \citet{siegmund1976importance} as a variance reduction technique in rare-event simulation for the case of independently and identically distributed (i.i.d.) random variables.
+The basic idea is to sample under an alternative probability distribution by changing the probability measure; see, e.g., \cite{asmussen2007stochastic} for a comprehensive introduction.

 The research question of this paper is: Can we design a general importance sampling algorithm to do rare-event simulation for stochastic models with latent processes?
-For tractability, we shall restrict to Markovian systems and attempt to provide a general importance sampling framework that is tractable and easy to implement for stochastic models with latent Markov processes, known as Markov random walks.
-Moreover, we are especially interested in the event of a moderately small probability ($10^{-2}$ to $10^{-4}$) that is more common in finance, economics, hypothesis testing, and epidemic applications.
-The basic idea is to enlarge the searching space of the parameterized sampling distribution by tilting the latent and observed processes separately and using a suitably chosen link function.
+For tractability, we shall restrict to Markovian systems and attempt to provide a general importance sampling framework that is tractable and easy to implement for stochastic models with latent Markov processes, known as \textit{Markov random walks}.
+Moreover, we are especially interested in events of a moderately small probability ($10^{-2}$ to $10^{-4}$) that are more common in finance, economics, hypothesis testing, and epidemic applications.
+The basic idea is to enlarge the search space of the parameterized sampling distribution by tilting the latent and observed processes separately and using a suitably chosen link function.